neos/neos-development-collection/TYPO3.Neos/Documentation/DeveloperGuide/Development/UI.rst

 	Those commands are used for watching file changes.
 When a change is detected the compile commands for development are executed.
 Use those commands during your daily work for a fast development experience.

+* test commmands

+	Used for running automated tests.
+Those tests use phantomjs which is automatically installed by calling ``npm install``.
+Phantomjs needs some other dependencies though, check ``TYPO3.Neos/Scripts/install-phantomjs-dependencies.sh`` for ubuntu based systems.

 Available grunt tasks
 =====================